getamis/qubic-js-sdk/docs/README.md

 function mint(address to);
 ```

-The two functions below can be supported as well if the `onERC721Received` is invoked when transfering tokens.
+The two functions below can be supported as well if the `onERC721Received` is invoked when transferring tokens.

 ```solidity
 // 0x1249c58b => mint()